There are certain moments in time that mark a tectonic shift in human history, what we call ‘the end of an era.’

-Five decades later, we’re still not over what happened that August night on Cielo Drive, and how could we be?
-We were reminded of the events in 2017, with the death of Charles Manson, and we’re reminded again this summer by Quentin Tarantino.
+Five decades later, we’re still not over what happened that dreadful August night on Cielo Drive, and how could we be?
+We were reminded of the events in 2017, with the death of Charles Manson, and Quentin Tarantino made us relive parts of that night in his latest film.

-In August 1969, eight months pregnant actress Sharon Tate was enjoying a cool summer evening at 10050 Cielo Drive, a private, shabby chic Beverly Hills estate she rented with her husband, director Roman Polanski.
+On August 8, 1969, eight months pregnant actress Sharon Tate was enjoying a cool summer evening at 10050 Cielo Drive, a private, shabby chic Beverly Hills estate she rented with her husband, director Roman Polanski.

 Following the events of that dark August night, the owner of 10050 Cielo Drive, Rudolph Altobelli, found it impossible to find new renters, so he decided to move in.
 He ended up living in the house for two decades, before selling it in 1988.